PIQuIL/QuCumber/README.md

 qubits.
 The size of the hidden layer is a hyperparameter, varied to systematically control representation error.

-Currently, quantum state reconstruction can be performed on pure states with either positive-definite or complex wavefunctions.
-In the case of a positive-definite wavefunction, data is only required in one basis.
-For complex wavefunctions, measurement data in additional bases will be required to train the wavefunction.
+Currently, quantum state reconstruction/tomography can be performed on both pure and mixed states.
+Pure state reconstruction can be further broken down into positive or complex wavefunction reconstruction.
+In the case of a positive wavefunction, data is only required in one basis.
+For complex wavefunctions as well as mixed states, measurement data in additional bases will be required to train the state.

 ## Documentation